Design-Dude/ddSpiral/README.md

 ## Perhaps in the next version
 - Option to clear the preselected objects.
+- Spin option for real arti results.
 - Rotating version of the forced spiral.
 - Update notice for new versions or other information.

 ## Privacy
 ddPlugin will ping the ddServer for updates upon activation.
 No data is sent to the server.
-By using the plugin, you automatically agree to this fait accompli.
+By using the plugin, you automatically agree to this fait accompli (or you can strip the functionality and build your own version of the plugin).

 ## Known issues
-There is a known side effect that you can resolve yourself.
+There is a known side effect that you can sometimes resolve yourself.
 Paths are made with bézier curves.
 The smoothness depends on the length of the path, in combination with the number of loops as well as the number of points per loop.
 If the combination doesn't match you can get unexpected turns and bends.
 Especially if the route along an open path contains long or sharp turns.
 Try changing the path, number of loops or points for a better result.
-If you set the number of points very high (for example at 100) you can see how the curve should actually run.
-However, that many points is completely unnecessary.
+If you set the number of points very high you can see how the curve should actually run.
+However, many points is completely unnecessary.
 4 tangents is more than enough in most cases.
-Manually updating the tangents afterwards is also always an option.
+Manually removing and adjusting the tangents afterwards is also always an option.

 The 'Force into shape' option is a work in progress.
+- Logically, this option also suffers from the sharp corners and varying radii described above. ddSpiral is not very good in tight spaces, especially at the beginning and end where the direction is indeterminate.
+Subsequent adjustments are often necessary.
+Keep it simple is the motto.
+- The spiral is never interrupted, so no gaps or notches are taken into account.
 - For now, the spiral will only run from top to bottom, not in any other direction.
 You can of course rotate your object before running ddSpiral.
-- Remember, ddSpiral is not very good in tight spaces with many changing diameters, especially at the beginning and end where the direction is indeterminate.
-Subsequent adjustments are often necessary.
 - Filling large objects with ddSpiral can take some time because the perimeter has to be checked first.

 ## On the drawing board
 - Sketch plugin for smoothing hand-drawn paths.
 - Plugin for decorating paths and repeating object in various patterns.
+- Unit calculator (there is a plugin for that, perhaps it's good enough).

 ## Do you have any ideas or improvements?
 Please contact me if you have any other advice or creative idea.
 Also, ddSpiral should be bug free.
 If you find one, please let me know!